-In this module, we examine various approaches, methods and techniques that are often used to collect and analyse language-related data.
-This module complements the generic Research Methods Strand (RMS) and aims to consolidate students' knowledge of research and facilitate the translation of such knowledge into empirical work.
-Hands-on sessions on statistical analysis and qualitative analysis of classroom data are provided for students to work with real data.
+In this module, we examine various approaches, methods and techniques that are often used in collection and analysis of language-related data.
+Complementing the generic Research Methods Strand (RMS), the module aims to consolidate students' knowledge of research and facilitate the translation of such knowledge into empirical work.
+Hands-on sessions on statistical analysis of questionnaire data and qualitative analysis of classroom data are provided for students to work with evidence.
 Another aim of this module is to provide opportunities for the students to develop their professional skills and scholarly identity, through participating in research seminars, workshops and presentations.
-This module also features a career development workshop involving RSLE alumni.
+This module features a career development workshop involving RSLE alumni.